 Also known as Rangoon, the former capital of Burma, Yangon is the countries largest city and a good starting place to explore the country.
 It’s 2 main highlights are the giant Shwedagon Pagoda and it’s downtown area which is full of old British colonial buildings.
 Take a couple of nights here so you can explore the city.
 In the heat some of the distances can be tough to walk so taxis are recommended.
 Read my city guide here.

 The central plains of Myanmar are home to this spectacular historical site which features over 2000 Buddhist temples, the legacy it has having been the capital of the Kingdom of Pagan between the 9th and 13th centuries.
+This is definitely one of the historic highlights of Southeast Asia.
 The popular method to get around in Bagan is by ebike, and you can be easily rent one from stands near any accommodation.
 If that’s not for you then you can hire a taxi/van to take you around for a day or two.